jayinc/docs/content/client-libraries/voice-forms/voice-input/_index.md

   }
 </script>

 Voice Input is a voice-enabled text field component.
-It can automatically react to _entity values_ in SpeechSegments.
+Its value changes whenever the specified _entity type_ is found in the SpeechSegment.
+The new value will be the _entity's value_.

 You can [customise the appearance](#styling-the-components) the component with `css`.